Sebastian Fundora“The Towering Inferno”

 Sebastian Fundora Bio

 Super Welterweight sensation Sebastian "The Towering Inferno" Fundora stands up to his tall nickname as he measures 6-feet, 6.5-inches tall on a 154-pound frame.
-No matter his skyscraper stature, the Florida native continues his climb upwards toward contender status.
+No matter his skyscraper stature, the Florida native continues his climb upwards toward a world title.

 A Family Affair